Kopland.no

 IoT drawingTTN GWs (click the image, it will lead you to TTN's homepage)

-TTN has different 'communities' in different locations.
-Kopland started the first TTN community in Oslo (second after the one established in Trondheim).
-At the same time, the first TTN GW in the Oslo area was set up on the roof of the Teleplan building at Lysaker and used for prototyping.
-Here is a link to the TTN Oslo community:
+TTN has local communities worldwide.
+Kopland established the first TTN community in Oslo (the second in Norway, after Trondheim).
+The first Oslo-area gateway was installed on the Teleplan building in Lysaker and used for prototyping.
+Here’s a link to the TTN Oslo community:

 IoT drawingTTN Oslo (click the image, it will lead you to TTN Oslo's homepage)

-Please get in touch for a non-binding IoT chat.
+Feel free to get in touch for a no-obligation IoT discussion.
 IoT is fun!